rusic/documentation/data/page.md

 ## Advanced Attributes

 * ```componentTree```: The component tree is a tree structure of all the widgets and their values within the page.
-It is broken into two sections; zone widgets (widgets that live in the zone and only exist in the context of the current page) and themes widgets (these live within the current layout and will be available for any page using it)
+It is broken into two sections; zone widgets (widgets that live in the zone and only exist in the context of the current page) and templates widgets (these live within the current layout and will be available for any page using it)